SpartanWorks/spartan-sensor-mesh/README.md

 ## Configuration

-The backend expects two configuration files to be present in its filesystem:
+The `device` backend expects two configuration files to be present in its filesystem:

 - `wifi_config.txt` - optional, contains the SSID and password (on separate two lines) of the network that it should connect to.
 If not provided, it'll start an access point and allow reconfiguring the network via the UI.